Sri LankaLast Updated: April 2014

 1.Choose a U.S.-Accredited or Approved Adoption Service Provider

 The recommended first step in adopting a child from Sri Lanka is to select an adoption service provider in the United States that has been accredited or approved to provide services to U.S. citizens in Convention cases.
 Only accredited or approved adoption services providers may provide adoption services between the United States and Sri Lanka.
+In addition, foreign adoption service providers must apply to the Department of Probation and Child Care Services for authorization to facilitate adoptions in Sri Lanka.
+If authorization is granted, the adoption service provider will be permitted to work in Sri Lanka subject to conditions stipulated by the Department of Probation and Child Care Services.
+Prospective adoptive parents may contact either the Department of Probation and Child Care Services or the U.S. Embassy in Colombo for a list of U.S. accredited adoption service providers authorized to facilitate adoptions in Sri Lanka (see Contact Information below.)
 The U.S.-accredited or approved adoption service provider will act as the primary provider in your case.
 The primary adoption service provider is responsible for ensuring that all adoption services in the case are done in accordance with the Hague Adoption Convention and U.S. laws and regulations.
 Learn more about Agency Accreditation.

 2. Apply to USCIS to be Found Eligible to Adopt